zodac-personal/home_theatre/README.md

 ##### Create Admin User

 In order to create the admin user, the `ENABLE_SIGNUP` environment variable must be set to **true**.
-Log in through the URL configured by Authentik, which will pass the **X-Authentik-Email** header value.
+Log in through the URL configured by the IdP, which will pass the **X-Authentik-Email** header value.
 This will create an admin account for your email address.

 Once created, update `ENABLE_SIGNUP` variable to **false**.
 Then perform a `docker compose down ollama` and `docker compose up --build -d ollama` to